mindwind/my-draft/note/study_hdfs.md

 负载均衡的限制
 the balancer guarantees that the decision does not reduce either the number of replicas or the number of racks.

+## Block Verification
+周期性检查
+DataNode runs a block scanner that periodically scans its block replicas and verifies that stored checksums match the block data.

+被动性检查
+If a client reads a complete block and checksum verification succeeds, it informs the DataNode.
+The DataNode treats it as a verification of the replica.

 ## References